turingschool/rails_exercises/README.md

 rails db:migrate
 ```

+When switching between exercises, you may need to commit or stash your changes in order to checkout a new exercise branch.

 ## Completing the Exercises

 Each group of exercises has tests under `spec/features` and/or `spec/models`.
 Each test file begins with a number (ex: `1dog_spec.rb`).
 This number indicates the order in which you should complete the tests.